 Ceres program’s first mission is now under development.
-Ceres I will be a crewed mission to Saturn’s moon Titan to test EVA¹ mobility and range, new science instruments and technology that will lay the foundation for the next interstellar missions.
+Ceres I will be a crewed mission to Kepler-186f test EVA¹ mobility and range, new science instruments and technology that will lay the foundation for the next interstellar missions.

-Ceres II and beyond will use the interstellar gateway just beyond Jupiter’s orbit to travel quickly and safely to the exoplanets³ that have been selected to test for habitability.
+Ceres I and beyond will use the interstellar gateway just beyond Saturn’s orbit to travel quickly and safely to the exoplanets³ that have been selected to test for habitability.

 Advanced Mobility and Communications